fbpx

 Slack’s demo falls somewhere between product video and real-use demo.
 Like Square, it uses its interface to demonstrate what it can do.

 What’s clever about this demo is how Slack steers the conversation.
-Despite the absence of a sales rep, the demo guides prospects through each section, ending with a call-to-action.
+Despite the absence of a sales rep, the demo guides prospects through each section, ending with a call to action.

-Slack CTA
+Screenshot of Slack CTA

 It’s a great example of how to creatively sell the value of your product and deliver a clear beginning, middle, and end without a voiceover.